-This is what’s being called ‘millimetre wave’.
+These higher frequencies are being called ‘millimetre wave’.
 It refers to the fact that, as frequency increases, wavelength decreases.
 These shorter waves – just as with 802.11ac Wi-Fi compared with 802.11n – mean much faster internet speeds, but at the cost of shorter working distances.

-The problem is that 5G ‘mmWave’ signals can’t pass through walls and will be affected by obstacles such as tree branches and even rain.
+The problem is that 5G ‘mmWave’ signals can’t easily pass through walls and will be affected by obstacles such as tree branches and even rain.
 What it means in practice is that there will need to be a lot more mobile transmitters located much closer to the ground to create the necessary coverage.
 The principle of more, smaller transmitters also means there should be excellent indoor 5G coverage as well as outdoor.

 Will roaming work with 5G?

-In the UK and Europe we're likely to mostly see 5G in the Sub-6 GHz spectrum rather than mmWave - at least at first - while the US will most likely be the other way round.
-Eventually phones and infrastructure will probably support both types of frequency, but the early days of the tech will see companies focus on one or the other.
+In the UK and Europe 5G will be provided in the sub-6GHz spectrum rather than mmWave - at least to start with - while the US will most likely be the other way round.
+Most phones and infrastructure will probably support both types of frequency, but the early days of the tech could see companies focus on one or the other.

 It's worth pointing out that you'll still be able to access 4G signals when you roam - any 5G phone will be able to handle 4G and below too - so you'll still be able to make calls and access the internet, you just won't get the highest possible speeds.

 Millimetre wave is currently a good solution for densely populated areas – i.e. cities – but this kind of technology is too expensive to cover rural areas, so unfortunately your 5G phone will simply use existing 4G signals if you go out of 5G coverage.

 Some experts say that 5G will fix the currently awful mobile signal on railway lines, offering ‘seamless’ connectivity so you should be able to binge watch Orange is the New Black on your commute to and from work.